School of Dance

 The A.J.
 Fletcher Opera Institute, based in the School of Music, provides world-class training for emerging opera professionals.

-- Endowed professorships in organ, opera, and vocal coach/accompanist.
+- Endowed professorships in organ, opera, vocal coach/accompanist, and guest artists.

 - Guest artists have included Bernard Rands, Itzhak Perlman, Frederica von Stade, Richard Goode, and the Emerson String Quartet.

 - Performance venues include the 1,380-seat Stevens Center; the 590-seat Crawford Hall, with a 35-stop C.B.
 Fisk organ; the 300-seat Watson Chamber Music Hall; and the 38-seat Hood Recital Hall.
 Richard Goode recently commented, “Watson Hall is the best small hall I have ever played.”

 - Music alumni are performing with symphony orchestras, opera companies, chamber music ensembles and in solo careers throughout the world.
 They include violinist Lisa Kim of the New York Philharmonic, hornist Stefan Jezierski of the Berlin Philharmonic, and Rene Barbera of the Chicago Lyric Opera, Ulla Jorgensen, principal flue, Danish Radio Symphony; Tichina Vaughn, mezzo-soprano, Stuttgart Opera; Robert Oppelt, principal double bass, National Symphony; Karl Mailand, trumpet, Army Band, and many others.

 - UNCSA’s Community Music School provides private and group music lessons to more than 200 students in the Piedmont Triad, from toddlers (Musikgarten and Suzuki programs) to senior citizens and teaching opportunities for upper-level students.

 - The university’s founders believed in the importance of a broad, liberal arts education for the complete development of the professional artist.

 - Courses in languages, literature, mathematics, humanities, and the natural, physical, and social sciences are offered at the high school and college levels.

 - Compared to those at most universities and high schools, UNCSA’s academic classes are small, allowing for substantial student-teacher interaction.

 - All academic faculty members have post-graduate degrees in their fields; all full-time undergraduate academic faculty have doctorates.
 They maintain not only active academic careers – authoring publications, presenting papers and winning grants – but artistic careers as well.

 - SAT and Advanced Placement® Exam scores for high school students far exceed state and national averages.
 SAT averages of incoming college freshmen are among the highest in the UNC system.